 Both cancer itself and cancer treatments like chemotherapy weaken your immune system, leaving it more prone to infections.
 Infections can start anywhere in the body but common sites are the mouth, skin, and lungs.

 3. Loss of appetite

-A lack of appetite or feeling full without eating are key signs of ovarian cancer.
-Stomach, pancreatic, and colon cancers can also can put pressure on your stomach and make you feel too full to eat.
+A lack of appetite and feeling full without eating are key signs of ovarian cancer.
+Stomach, pancreatic, and colon cancers can also put pressure on your stomach and make you feel too full to eat.
 According to WebMD, consult with your physician if you notice a change in your appetite that lasts two weeks or longer.